Using HTTP Adapters with Ensemble

 after the configuration name, followed by the password.
 For example: MySSLItem|mypassword

-is a Boolean setting that controls whether the outbound adapter creates a SuperSession header in the HTTP header and generates an identifier for it.
+is a Boolean setting that controls whether the outbound adapter creates a SuperSession header in the HTTP header and assigns an identifier to it.
 When finding a message, you can use the SuperSession value to match a message in one production with the related message in another production.
 Within a production, it is easy to track a message as it travels between business services, processes, and operations using the SessionId.
-But once a message leaves a business operation via a SOAP message and enters a different production, the production receiving the message assigns a new SessionId.
+But once a message leaves a business operation via an HTTP message and enters a different production, the production receiving the message assigns a new SessionId.

 Check if the message has an empty value in Ens.MessageHeaderBase.SuperSession property.
 If it does have an empty value, the adapter generates a new value and stores it in the SuperSession property.

 Stores the value of the SuperSession property in the private InterSystems.Ensemble.SuperSession HTTP header of the outgoing message.